-This privacy notice is for the attention of our clients and other service users.
-You can view our privacy notice for members and contacts here.
+This privacy notice is for our clients and other service users.
+You can view our privacy notice for members and contacts.

 In order to deal with your problems, and to help us demonstrate the value of our service, we may ask to collect and store personal and sensitive information about you.